If you’re looking to structure your blog post in a way that answers the reader’s question and satisfies search engines like Google, read on.

 Additionally, state your main search query (primary keyword) naturally because Google puts more weight on keywords that appear early on a page.

 Aligning yourself with the searcher’s goal could mean stating the goal.
-For example, Here’s everything you need to know to start a drop-shipping business.
+For example, here’s everything you need to know to start a drop-shipping business and reduce delivery times.
 This route also restates the main search query naturally.

 You can also ask a question about the searcher’s goal.
 For example, Are you looking to grow your YouTube channel and attract more views?